creativeZebra/TechChallenge/README.md

 npm install
 ```

-In the project directory, you can run
+In the project directory, you can now run

 ```
 npm run start